ryangerardwilson/rgwml/README.md

     let builder = CsvBuilder::from_raw_data(headers, data);

+Example 5: Load from an MSSQL Server query

+    use rgwml::csv_utils::CsvBuilder;

+    CsvBuilder::from_mssql_query(
+        "username",
+        "password",
+        "server",
+        "database",
+        "SELECT * from your_table").await;

 ####  Manipulating a CsvBuilder Object for Analysis or Saving

     use rgwml::csv_utils::{Exp, ExpVal, CsvBuilder, CsvConverter, CsvResultCacher};